Page Refresh AI/Blog/AI Search Visibility Audit for Existing Content

 Review your H2s without the body copy.
 If the outline does not tell a coherent story, rewrite the headings before changing paragraphs.

 A source-worthy paragraph makes one clear point, includes enough context to stand alone, and avoids promotional language.
-It is the kind of paragraph a reader could quote without needing the previous three sections.
+It does not control citations, but it gives readers and retrieval systems a cleaner passage to evaluate.

 Use FAQs for real follow-up questions